 Seattle Storm vs. New York Liberty: Betting Trends, Record ATS, Home/Road Splits

-Ezi Magbegor and the Seattle Storm (4-11) face the New York Liberty (10-4) at Climate Pledge Arena in Seattle, Washington on Sunday, July 2 at 6:00 PM ET.
+Courtney Vandersloot and the New York Liberty (12-4) will host Ezi Magbegor and the Seattle Storm (4-13) at Barclays Center on Saturday, July 8.
+The opening tip is at 2:00 PM ET.

-Last time out, New York fell short in a 98-81 defeat versus Las Vegas.
-The Liberty were led by Breanna Stewart, who wound up with 16 points, while Jonquel Jones added 13 points, six rebounds and two blocks.
-With Jewell Loyd (41 PTS, 9 REB, 42.9 FG%, 4-9 from 3PT) contriburing the best performance on the team, Seattle lost 99-97 against Minnesota.
-Sami Whitcomb also added 22 points to the effort.
+In its last outing, New York picked up a 99-95 victory against Phoenix.
+The Liberty were led by Breanna Stewart, who ended the game with 43 points, 12 rebounds, six assists and two blocks, while Betnijah Laney added 14 points and two steals.
+With Jewell Loyd (22 PTS, 46.2 FG%, 3-7 from 3PT) contriburing the best performance on the team, Seattle lost 93-73 against Connecticut.
+Kia Nurse also added 11 points and four assists to the effort.

 Check out the latest odds on this matchup and place your bets with BetMGM Sportsbook.
 New to BetMGM?
 Use our link and promo code GNPLAY for a bonus offer for first-time players!